xlladdins/xll/README.md

 the built-in Excel functon [`GAMMA`](https://support.microsoft.com/en-us/office/gamma-function-ce1702b1-cf55-471d-8307-f83be0fc5297).

-The function `xll_tgamma` calls the `tgamma` function declared in the `&lt;cmath&gt;` library.
+The function `xll_tgamma` calls the `tgamma` function declared in the `<cmath>` library.
 All functions called from Excel must be declared with [`WINAPI`](https://docs.microsoft.com/en-us/cpp/cpp/stdcall).
 The line `#pragma XLLEXPORT` causes the function to be exported from the dll so it will be visible to Excel.